gb160/gb160.github.io/installation_unsigned.md

 ## To install on a non-jailbroken device

-**Make sure you have installed the packages 'appsync unified' from Cydia**
+**Make sure you have installed the package 'appsync unified' from Cydia**

 * Download the ipa on your Mac/PC from: [Dropbox link](https://www.dropbox.com/s/zhxrukny2srelpm/Mod_DJI_Fly_v1.2.0_gdsig.ipa?dl=0)
 * Then sign and install manually.